PO Box 9021, Wilmington, DE 19809, USA

 Pharomachrus mocinno costaricensis

-(in Costa Rica & Panama)
+(subspecies in Costa Rica & Panama)

-A male Resplendent Quetzal
+Above: a male Resplendent Quetzal in Guatemala,

-The species is the national bird of Guatemala.
+This quetzal is the national bird of Guatemala.

-161. Slaty-tailed Trogon (*) (ph) ______ BZ:mar CR:jan,feb,mar,apr,jul,dec GU:jan,feb,mar,apr,may,jun,jul HN:feb PN:feb,mar,aug,nov (another name has been "Massena Trogon")
+168. Slaty-tailed Trogon (*) (ph) ______ BZ:mar CR:jan,feb,mar,apr,jul,dec GU:jan,feb,mar,apr,may,jun,jul HN:feb PN:feb,mar,aug,nov

 Trogon massena hoffmanni

-162. Lattice-tailed Trogon (*) ______ N (total range restricted to Costa Rica & western Panama)
+169. Lattice-tailed Trogon (*) ______ N (total range restricted to Costa Rica & western Panama)

 Trogon clarthratus